 1. Provide details for your recommendation letters.
-No professor or boss is going to appreciate an ask to prepare you a recommendation letter from scratch in just a few weeks, especially if it’s the holidays.
+Your professor or boss will not appreciate an ask to prepare you a recommendation letter from scratch in just a few weeks, especially if it’s the holidays.
 Even if they agree, they won’t put much time into it.
 Provide your referees with the business letter template that includes the addressee’s information and specific bullet points of your interests and accomplishments that you would like the referee to mention in the letter.
 Here’s more tips for getting great recommendation letters.
 (Note: this advice was modified based on the comments from NAFA members below)

 2. Prepare a detailed outline of your personal statement before writing.
 Break down the personal statement questions and brainstorm responses and examples for each one.
 By writing a detailed outline first, the statement writing process will be much faster.
 Here’s more tips on writing a winning personal statement.

 3. Pick a very specific idea for your project proposal.
 It’s much easier to write a project proposal for a very specific task, than a proposal for an idea with a wide scope.
 For example, instead of proposing to do a comparative study of how signatory countries will address the goals of the Paris Climate Agreement, propose to study how one country plans to specifically address emissions reductions in 2016 (Bhutan, Costa Rica, Ethiopia and Morocco might be some interesting case studies).
 A very specific project makes for a focused-sounding proposal, and you can typically change course once you have the fellowship if you have the capacity to widen the project’s scope.
 Here’s more tips for preparing a strong project proposal.